-A Beyond Safety: Reachability Games with Disturbances
+7 Beyond Safety: Reachability Games with Disturbances

-Up to now, we were concerned with pushdown safety games with disturbances and have shown that they provide a rich model with interesting properties that go beyond the rather straightforward case of finite safety games with disturbances.
+In this work, we are concerned with pushdown safety games with disturbances and have shown that they provide a rich model with interesting properties that go beyond the rather straightforward case of finite safety games with disturbances.
 Nevertheless, there are many other winning conditions that can be studied in pushdown games with disturbances.
-Probably the simplest class of winning condition besides safety conditions are reachability conditions: Given a set $F \subseteq V$ of vertices, the reachability condition Reach $(F) = \{v_0v_1v_2\cdots \mid v_j \in$ F for some $j \in \omega\}$ requires to visit F at least once.
+Probably the simplest class of winning condition besides safety conditions are reachability conditions: Given a set $F \subseteq V$ of vertices, the reachability condition $\operatorname{Reach}(F) = \{v_0v_1v_2 \cdots \mid v_j \in F \text{ for some } j \in \omega\}$ requires to visit F at least once.
 While safety and reachability conditions are dual, games with disturbances are asymmetric.
 Thus, we cannot directly transfer results for safety to reachability games and vice versa.

-A.1 Resilience in Pushdown Reachability Games
+7.1 Resilience in Pushdown Reachability Games

 Many of our results trivially carry over to reachability conditions while others can be recovered with some more effort.
-We begin by claiming that, in contrast to safety games, all possible resilience values can be realized in reachability games.
+We begin by presenting an example that shows that, in contrast to safety games, all possible resilience values can be realized in reachability games.

-▶ Lemma 16.
-All possible resilience values $\alpha \in \omega + 2$ can be realized in a one-counter reachability game that has vertices of resilience $\omega$ with and without a uniform witness.
+Lemma 15.
+All possible resilience values $\alpha \in \omega + 2$ can be realized in a one-counter reachability game that has vertices of resilience ω with and without a uniform witness.